 Beeline to the Bathroom

-Since I was almost finished with the Bible story for the day, I finished it.
+Since I was almost finished with the Bible story for the day, I quickly finished it.
 Meanwhile, the first three-year-old began throwing a terrific temper tantrum because I didn’t let her go to the bathroom right away.
-I wanted to address the situation before class first.
+I wanted to address the situation before the class first.
 I told the little girl I would let her go in a minute.
-Then I explained that only one student was allowed to go to the bathroom at a time.
-After that child returned, I would let the next one go with the helper.
-Then I released the helper and the first girl to go to the restroom.

 As the two girls were returning to class, the three-year-old girl’s parents showed up, and she began throwing her temper tantrum again.
 I explained what had transpired to the parents and they seemed to understand.

 From this incident I learned that class procedures and rules need to be established even before the first class session begins.
 This whole incident may have been avoided if I had established rules before class.

 From that moment on I explained the class rules and told my helpers to watch out for the beeline to the bathroom.
 I also established a regular bathroom run so that I knew the students had an opportunity to go and would not be able to disrupt class with another beeline to the bathroom.